Track your DBS Application with Care Check

-Employers and applicants can track applications to see the progress of applications.
-Applicants can either call one of the team on 0333 777 8575 or email firstname.lastname@example.org .
-Alternatively the online tracking system is available.
-To access information, the applicant will require their DBS application reference and will need to follow this link for Enhanced level applications: Click here for enhanced applicants login
+To use the online tracking system below, you will require your DBS application reference and will need to follow this link for Enhanced level applications: Click here for enhanced applicants login

 Applicants requiring Basic applications would follow this link: Click here for basic applicants login

 If you wish to track a DBS (formerly known as CRB) application you can do so by calling Care Check on 0333 777 8575 or via email at email@example.com.
 Please ensure you have your reference number to hand when calling us.
 This would have been sent to you via email when your form was submitted to the DBS.
 You can also track your DBS application below